Satvik182/E-commerce-Follow-Along/README.md

 Welcome to Milestone 26! 🎉

 In this milestone, we focus on creating a backend endpoint to retrieve all orders placed by a user.
 This involves setting up an API endpoint that allows users to fetch all their previous orders based on their email.

+## Steps for Milestone 27📝
+You need to create an my-orders page
+You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders
+We will add my-orders page in navbar for better navigation.

+## Steps for Milestone 28📝
+In my-orders page for every order add cancel order button If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save

+## Steps for Milestone 29📝
+Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
+Copy the UserID of that account and save it.
+In this sandbox accounts you can find your client id copy and save it.
+In your order conformation page you need two options for payment one is COD and another is online payment.
+Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+In next milestone we will write an code to display and use those PayPal online Payments buttons.

+## Steps for Milestone 30📝
+After creating PayPal account and getting the UserID inside sandbox account.
+Implement online payment using PayPal API using the client key you created earlier.
+Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc..

+## Steps for Milestone 31📝
+Install an npm package called react-redux create an new folder called store with two files store.js and userActions.js.
+We will store user mail inside global state.
+In store.js file configure an store with userReducer function that will handle global user email state.
+Inside userActions.js file write an function called setEmail that will help in storing email state inside global state.
+In Index.js file make sure to wrap APP component inside provider component with store as props.

+## Steps for Milestone 32📝
+In Login page we will use Dispatch method to store the mail inside global state In all the remaining pages acc the mail stored in global state using useSelector.

+## Steps for Milestone 33📝
+Download jsonwebtoken package using NPM
+Use sign method to create an JWT token with mail and ID Give maxAge to set expire time
+Add the cookie inside the response that helps you to store the cookie inside browser.

+## Steps for Milestone 34📝
+Get the token from the browser cookie and send it to the server In backend write an middleware function to validate that JWT token In every page make sure that this steps will happen so that user cannot go to that page with out login